zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `.components.[x].charts.[x].variables` will be removed.
 Users are encouraged to use [Zarf values](../0021-zarf-values/) instead.
 - `.metadata.yolo` will be removed.
 Its successor is connected deployments [#4580](https://github.com/zarf-dev/zarf/issues/4580).
 - `.components.[x].import.name` will be removed given that component imports will be changed.
 See [ZarfComponentConfig](#zarfcomponentconfig).
+- `.components.[x].only.cluster.distro` will be removed.
+This field was never used for anything and there are plans to use it currently.

 #### Replaced / Restructured Fields